garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

 ## Display the notes

-The first bit of UI we'll work on is displaying a list of all the notes we have saved.
+The first section of UI we'll work on is displaying a list of all the notes we have saved.
 Create a directory named `components` and a file inside named `components/NotesList.vue`.
 We'll just add some placeholder text here for the moment.

 ### **`NotesList.vue`**
 ```vue